ChatGPT Account Switch Not Working: 5 Causes + Fixes

 Prevention

-• Use separate browser profiles per account — the most robust fix, eliminates cookie collisions entirely.
+• Use separate browser profiles per account — the most robust fix; it eliminates cookie collisions entirely and sidesteps the 2-account switcher cap.

 • Don’t check “stay signed in” on shared machines; if you do, manually sign out on exit.

-• Periodically prune Settings → Sessions; fewer than three active sessions keeps contention low.
+• Periodically prune your active sessions; fewer than three active devices keeps switch contention low.

 Tags: #ChatGPT #ChatGPT account #Troubleshooting #Debug #Account switch